Non-abelian amplification and bilinear forms with Kloosterman sums: Introduction

 There are two main `trivial' bounds to beat, packaged together into the following inequality with a slightly more general setup.
 For any (integer) intervals $\mI, \mJ \subset \Z$ with $|\mI| = M \le c$, $|\mJ| = N \le c$, any complex sequences $(\alpha_m)_{m \in \mI}$, $(\beta_n)_{n \in \mJ}$, and any $a \in (\Z/c\Z)^\times$, one has

-The term $c$ comes from Fourier analysis (a.k.a.\ the P\'olya--Vinogradov method\footnote{See also \cite[Theorem 1.17]{fouvry2014algebraic} for more standard versions of the P\'olya--Vinogradov bound.}) and is sharp when $M = N = c$, while the term $\sqrt{MNc}$ comes from the pointwise Weil bound $S(am, n; c) \ll c^{o(1)} \sqrt{(m, n, c)c}$, and performs better when $MN < c$.
-The best one could hope for is the perfect-orthogonality bound $\|\alpha \| \|\beta\| c^{o(1)} \sqrt{(M+N)c}$, but making any improvement over \cref{eq:trivial-bound}, particularly in the range $MN \approx c$ where the two trivial bounds match, is notoriously difficult.
-We note that while many applications \cite{kowalski2017bilinear,kowalski2020stratification} require an improvement of the pointwise Weil bound when $MN \ll c$ (i.e., beyond the P\'olya--Vinogradov range), some applications require an improvement of the Fourier-theoretic bound for larger values of $M, N \le c^{1-o(1)}$; this is the case in our \cref{sec:exc-large-sieve}.
+The term $\sqrt{MNc}$ comes from the algebro-geometric Weil bound $S(am, n; c) \ll c^{o(1)} \sqrt{(m, n, c)c}$, applied pointwise.
+The other term of $c$ comes from Fourier analysis, and can be refined for unbalanced sums with $M < \sqrt{c} < N$ via the P\'olya--Vinogradov method (see \cite[Theorem 1.17]{fouvry2014algebraic}).
+The best one could hope for is the perfect-orthogonality bound $\|\alpha \| \|\beta\| c^{o(1)} \sqrt{(M+N)c}$, but making any improvement over \cref{eq:trivial-bound} for balanced sums ($M \approx N$) is notoriously difficult; a key range is $M \approx N \approx \sqrt{c}$, when the trivial bounds match.
+We note that while many applications \cite{kowalski2017bilinear,kowalski2020stratification} require improving the pointwise Weil bound when $M, N \ll \sqrt{c}$, some applications use larger values of $M, N \le c^{1-\eps}$ and require improving the Fourier-theoretic bounds; this is the case in our \cref{sec:exc-large-sieve}.

-The first improvement of \cref{eq:trivial-bound} when $MN \approx c$ was the celebrated breakthrough of Kowalski--Michel--Sawin \cite{kowalski2017bilinear}, which requires a prime modulus $c = p$, and which saves a factor of $p^{-1/64}$ when $M, N \asymp \sqrt{p}$; see also \cite{kowalski2020stratification} for their follow-up work, which outperforms the pointwise Weil bound for $MN$ as small as $p^{3/4+o(1)}$.
+An important improvement of \cref{eq:trivial-bound} when $M, N \approx \sqrt{c}$ was the celebrated breakthrough of Kowalski--Michel--Sawin \cite{kowalski2017bilinear}, which requires a prime modulus $c = p$, and which saves a factor of $p^{-1/64}$ when $M, N \asymp \sqrt{p}$; see also \cite{kowalski2020stratification} for their follow-up work, which outperforms the pointwise Weil bound for $MN$ as small as $p^{3/4+\eps}$.
 These results rely on a shift-by-$ab$ trick of Vinogradov and Karatsuba, a H\"older step, and deep inputs of $\ell$-adic cohomology; notably, the same bounds hold for more general algebraic trace functions, including hyper-Kloosterman sums.